m-c-frank/markdown-to-html/README.md

 - [x] check if convert.js works locally
 - [x] add .gitignore
 - [ ] make convert.js use something like my legacy node viewer project
+- [ ] deploy this webpage using publish

 i try to reference chatgpt chats but i can always give you pointers if i forget